Susanoumi Yoshitaka

 His real name is Zenji Kanesaku.
 His height is 184 cm (6 ft) and his peak weight was 240 kg.
 His highest rank was jūryō 2, achieved in the January 1998 wrestling tournament (basho in Japanese).
+One of his best results was in the November 1999 tournament in Kyushu when he defeated Hayateumi and Kotomitsuki.
 His hobby is sleeping.

 Career record

-Career results: 381 wins, 376 losses, 17 missed bouts (91 tournaments).

-Second-division results: 120 wins, 150 losses (18 tournaments).
-One of his best results was in the November 1999 tournament in Kyushu when he defeated Hayateumi and Kotomitsuki.

 Retirement

 After participating in the basho in January 2003, he fell to the third-lowest division and retired.

 Post-retirement activities

 For a while he ran a restaurant in Fukuoka where his wife's parents' home was, but thereafter closed it and worked as a security guard in Kyushu.

 Other points to note

 His peak weight of 240 kg which he reached in 1998 means he ranks seventh in the list of heaviest sumo wrestlers.
 He was the heaviest Japanese-born sumo wrestler ever until surpassed by Yamamotoyama.